 The lack of workable ideas to save the planet galvanized people all over the world into action.
 Some dug into the earth and built underground bunkers, others fled to the stars in anything that could fly.
 Mostly the people of the Earth prayed for a miracle.

 Colonel Charles Blaine had taken over Starfighter Command when Kessler had vanished with Decker and the Star-Base.
 Now he sat studying pictures of the meteor that was just months away from destroying all life on the planet.
 The core had finally cooled, and the debris field about the meteor had remained stable for the last few weeks.
 If I could just get a few nuclear bunker-busters into the core, he thought.
 Six ships and the Galactic Enterprise to get us there… “I need to talk with the captain,” he said out loud.
 His personal assistant jotted down a few notes and then ran off to arrange a meeting with the captain of the Galactic Enterprise.

 John sat at a large conference table surrounded by a lot of important people.
 Colonel Blaine sat in the chair to his left.
 “This is our only option,” he said.
 “The Galactic Enterprise is the only ship that can get us to the asteroid fast enough and still provide logistical support for the mission if needed.”

-“Colonel, the Galactic Enterprise would have to stand off quite a bit in order to survive the blast from the bombs.
-So I don’t see what help she could be logistically beyond getting you there,” one of several generals sitting at the table said.
+“Colonel, the Galactic Enterprise would have to stand off quite a bit to survive the blast from the bombs.
+So I don’t see what help she could be logistically beyond getting you there,” one of the several generals sitting at the table said.